 Eerie Elementary: The School is Alive! by Jack Chabert, illustrated by Sam Ricks

-Puppies and dog house erasers — these are great stocking stuffer gifts for kids.
+Animal erasers with covers and rollers — these are great stocking stuffer gifts for kids.

 DK LEGO Star Wars Chronicles of the Force